huff109/qmk_firmware/keyboards/alexi/readme.md

 *Currently VIA only works by self uploading the keyboard definition into the design tab*

-*finalizing data driven configuration as per the latest QMK update, will attempt a pull request when everything checks out*
+*Finalizing data driven configuration as per the latest QMK update, will attempt a pull request when everything checks out*

 *VIA keyboard definition is available through maintainer's github for the time being*